Buggies-dart/Buggies-dart/README.md

 ## My Development Process

-I focus on clean, maintainable code and user-centric design.
+I focus on writing clean, maintainable code and designing with a user-centric approach.
 Here’s how I approach app development:

 1. **Planning**: I start by defining the app's core functionality and features, keeping the user experience at the forefront.
 2. **UI/UX Design**: I create prototypes and mockups to design the app's flow and ensure a seamless experience.